jiasong18/Ant-Media-Server-Wiki/Conference-Call.md

 ### 4. Play Stream in a Room

 Call the play method.
-In conference call the correct place to call method is when `joinedTheRoom` and `streamJoined` notifications are received.
+In conference call the correct place to call method is when `joinedTheRoom` and `roomInformation` notifications are received.
 ```
 webRTCAdaptor.play(streamId, token);
 ```